Pelmen323/Kaiserreich_Autotests/README.md

 - usage of 4+ digits after decimal point in ai factors test (HOI4 supports only 3 digits after decimal point)
 - admirals and generals stats syntax tests (verifies generals and admirals have correct stats assigned)
 - usage of vanilla .dds icons in armour variants test
+- usage of incorrect equipment type in modifiers

 ### Project development timeline on the Jenkins graph: